For-a-few-DPPs-more/structure-factor/README.md

 A companion paper is being written

-> Exploring the hyperuniformity of a point process using structure_factor
+> Exploring the hyperuniformity of a point process using structure-factor

-where we provide rigorous mathematical derivations of the different estimators of the structure factor and showcase `structure_factor` on three different point processes.
+where we provide rigorous mathematical derivations of the different estimators of the structure factor and showcase `structure-factor` on three different point processes.

-If you use the `structure_factor` package, please consider citing it with this piece of BibTeX:
+If you use `structure-factor`, please consider citing it with this piece of BibTeX:

-TBC
+TODO